 Salvaged native Ironwood trees were carefully placed to frame views and invoke a sense of history and awe in a newly planted landscape.

-A water harvesting garden including a dynamic architectural rain scupper serves as the foreground from the dining areas to the stunning mountain view.
+With drought a considerable factor in Arizona, a water harvesting garden including a dynamic architectural rain scupper serves as the foreground from the dining areas to the stunning mountain view.

 During the earlier demolition phase of the previous home, large concrete footings were removed and appeared as sculptural opportunities.